The Elder Scrolls: Setting

 The Elder Scrolls takes place in a high fantasy world with influences from real world cultures.
 Like most works of high fantasy, The Elder Scrolls games are typically serious in tone and epic in scope, dealing with themes of a grand struggle against a supernatural or evil force.

 Many races exist in the world of The Elder Scrolls, some typical of high fantasy works, such as humans, orcs and elves; some atypical, such as the lizard-like Argonians and cat-like Khajiit; and some subversions, such as the extinct Dwemer, known colloquially as "dwarves", who follow the high fantasy stereotype of being subterranean, skilled metallurgists and masons, but are actually classified as a variety of elf who are highly technologically advanced.
 As is also typical in high fantasy works, magic and sorcery, mythical creatures, factions with their own political agendas, walled medieval cities and strongholds, and plot elements driven by prophecies and legends are common.

-The Elder Scrolls is known for its attention to detail, including extensive lore, scenery and back story.
+The Elder Scrolls is known for its attention to detail, including extensive lore, scenery and backstory.
 There is no omniscient narrator.
 Instead, the lore is presented in-universe, as written by the fictional scholars who inhabit the world, and it is subject to their biases and speculation.
 Players are encouraged to form their own interpretations of the lore and have developed extensive fan works.
 The developers avoid invalidating or overruling fan theories through canon.
 Internal inconsistencies are explained as errors in scholarship.
 Some inconsistencies, such as incorporating mutually exclusive endings to earlier games, are intentionally introduced and explained as magical paradoxes.
 Other elements of the lore are intentionally contradictory or made ambiguous to allow players to decide for themselves what is true.
 Players can, for example, deny being a prophesied hero or accept the role.

 The first game in the series, Arena, featured little in the way of lore and lacked many elements that would come to define the series.
 An elaborate system of gods and myths were introduced in the second game, Daggerfall.
 The lore's complexity came from a desire to improve on the writing in Arena, which had been criticized as lackluster.